How to write a compelling resume

 - Details of your education and career history should be in reverse chronological order (that is, most recent first)

-Other important tips to make the most of your CV:
+Other important tips to make the most of your resume:

-- Don’t include a photo of yourself in your CV or cover letter
+- Don’t include a photo of yourself in your resume or cover letter

 - Spell check all of your documentation before submitting